yardencsGitHub/yardencsGitHub.github.io/_pages/research.md

 {% include base_path %}

 <div style="text-align: justify">
-<p>My research in systems neuroscience aims to understand the how neurons cooperate in a massively interconnected network to generate high-level cognitive functions.
+<p>My research in systems neuroscience aims to understand how neurons cooperate in a massively interconnected network to generate high-level cognitive functions.
 Keeping the mind-body problem in mind, I believe that an answer to this question entails creating a mechanistic understanding of how from unreliable spiking neurons, connected with plastic synapses, emerge stable structures that support reliable functionality.</p>

 <p>To dissect these basic mechanisms, my research projects develop experimental tools for observing neural ensembles and algorithmic and computational frameworks to analizing complex behavioral and neurophysiological data.
 My main approach is to use high-dimensional behavior and analyses to gain access to and create simpler representations of key elements.
 This may seem paradoxical but, put simply, in taking a complex data set or problem and projecting it onto many dimensions it is often much simpler to untangle separate components and identify relevant patterns.
 In fact, this principle is the basis to the success of deep artificial neural network algorithms and to leading hypotheses about the function of the neocortex.</p>